Menu

 Indoor rowing season

-• November 1st to April 30th.
+• Begins November 1st and goes till April 30th.

 • Intake for the indoor rowing season occurs during the first few weeks of January.
 Please contact office@calgaryrowing.com for more info.